The Honours System

 Honours are granted to deserving and high-achieving people from every section of the community and are announced twice a year – at New Year and at The King’s Official Birthday in June.

 The Honours system rewards people for merit, service or bravery.
 The King has the sole right of conferring all titles of Honour, although anybody can make a nomination at any time for a British national to receive an Honour.

-The Cabinet Office has published a leaflet aimed at encouraging a larger number of nominations for a national Honour, particularly of deserving women.
-Click here for the Do The Honours Leaflet.
+The Cheshire Lieutenancy has produced a leaflet aimed at encouraging a larger number of nominations for a national Honour for Cheshire residents – Nominating for Honour leaflet (PDF, 1.3MB).

-- A prominent national role of a lesser degree or
+- A prominent national or regional role or

 - Making a highly distinguished, innovative contribution in his or her area of activity

 There is no deadline for the submission of completed Nomination Forms, although it should be borne in mind that nominations may take 12 months or more to proces